Cosmic Acceleration and the notion of Alternative Vacuum in Nash Theory: Exact Solution and Cosmological Analysis

-where $H_{0}$ is the value of Hubble parameter at the present time, i.e., $z = 0$. $C_{0}$ and $C_{1}$ are constants of integration.
-We now establish some basic requirements of an observationally consistent late-time cosmology and ensure that, we have (i) a consistent present value of the Hubble and deceleration parameter and (ii) evolution curves of the Hubble function and the deceleration fitting in with observations without any discontinuity.
-An estimation of the model parameters are done to meet these requirements, for which we use the following set of observations \begin{itemize} \item {Joint Light Curve Analysis from $SDSS-II$ and $SNLS$ collaborations, resulting in the the Supernova distance modulus data \cite{betoule},} \item {estimated measurement of Hubble parameter value in the present epoch (OHD) \cite{ohd} and} \item {the Baryon Acoustic Oscillation (BAO) data from the BOSS collaborations and $6dF$ $Galaxy$ $Survey$ \cite{bao}.} \end{itemize} We have used a numerical code \textit{Markov Chain Monte Carlo simulation} (MCMC) written in python.
+where $H_{0}$ is the value of Hubble parameter at the present time, i.e., at $z = 0$. $C_{0}$ and $C_{1}$ are constants of integration.
+This is an exact solution and although we do not expect this to match with observational data extremely well, we can indeed establish some basic requirements in view of a consistent late-time cosmology.
+We need to ensure that we have (i) a consistent present value of the Hubble and deceleration parameter and (ii) evolution curves of the Hubble function and the deceleration fitting in with observations without any discontinuity.
+An estimation of the model parameters are done to meet these requirements, for which we use the following set of observations \begin{itemize} \item {Joint Light Curve Analysis from $SDSS-II$ and $SNLS$ collaborations, resulting in the the Supernova distance modulus data \cite{betoule},} \item {estimated measurement of Hubble parameter value in the present epoch (OHD) \cite{ohd} and} \item {the Baryon Acoustic Oscillation (BAO) data from the BOSS collaborations and $6dF$ $Galaxy$ $Survey$ \cite{bao}.} \end{itemize} We have used a \textit{Markov Chain Monte Carlo simulation} (MCMC) written in python.
 The analysis is statistical and the results are shown in the form of confidence contours on the parameter space, as in Fig. \ref{Modelcontour}.
 The contours point out to the best fit values of three parameters : (i) Dimensionless Hubble $h_{0}$ ($\sim H_{0}/100 km Mpc^{-1} sec^{-1}$), (ii) $C_{0}$ and (iii) $C_{1}$.
 The best possible values of the three parameters and 1$\sigma$ error estimations are written in Table.~\ref{resulttable}. $H_{0}$, the current value of Hubble parameter is quite consistent with the observations \cite{ohd}.
 The evolution of $H(z)$ as a function of $z$ is shown in Fig.~\ref{Hz_data}.
 Observational data points are fitted alongwith the curve which shows sufficient match during the late-times.
 However, for $z > 1$, the departure from standard $\Lambda$CDM is apparent. \\